OWASP/www-policy/operational/branding.md

 ---

-title: Branding Guidelines (Draft WIP)
+title: Branding Guidelines
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure
 notice: 2020-12-02
 ---

+Adopted by the Board on 02-12-2020.

 Please note, this page is supplemental to the [OWASP Foundation OWASP Word Mark and Logo Usage Guidelines](/www-policy/operational/mark-usage-guidelines).
 Usage requirements therein include: